chmduquesne/ansible-wireguard/README.md

 Optional:

 * `wireguard.wg0.peers.machine0.privkey`, accepts a string. (only useful in combination with `wireguard_generate_mobile`) If `machine0` is mobile, private key to use in the configuration generation.
+If not provided, a placeholder will be used.
 * `wireguard.wg0.peers.machine0.allowedips`, accepts a list of ip ranges.
 AllowedIPs to use for `machine0`.
 * `wireguard.wg0.peers.machine0.mobile`, default: False, accepts a boolean.
 Whether to generate a configuration for `machine0` when `wireguard_generate_mobile` is true.